 What Questions Should You Ask a Probate Lawyer?

-If you decide to retain a lawyer for a probate case, consider asking the following questions.
+If you decide to retain a lawyer for a probate case, consider asking:

 - What services can they provide?